A Murray-von Neumann type classification of $C^*$-algebras: -semi-finiteness and three types of -algebras

 \smnoind (b) A $C^*$-algebra $A$ is of type $\ta$ if and only if it is discrete. \end{thm} \begin{prf} (a) Suppose that $A$ is of type $\tb$.
 If $\op_\CC(B) \neq \{0\}$, then $\op_\CC(A)\neq \{0\}$ (because of Proposition \ref{prop:mor-contains}(a)), which is a contradiction.
 Let $J$ be a non-zero closed ideal of $B$.
 As in the paragraph above, the strong Morita equivalence of $A$ and $B$ gives a closed ideal $J_0$ of $A$ that is strongly Morita equivalent to $J$.
 As $J_0$ contains a non-zero $C^*$-finite hereditary $C^*$-subalgebra, so is $J$ (by Proposition \ref{prop:mor-contains}(b)).
 This shows that $B$ is of type $\tb$.
 The argument for the other two types are similar and easier.

 \smnoind (b) It suffices to show that if $A$ is of type $\ta$, then it is discrete.
-Let $B\subseteq A$ be a non-zero hereditary $C^*$-subalgebra and $J\subseteq A$ be the closed ideal generated by $B$ (which is strongly Morita equivalent to $B$).
-As $J$ contains a non-zero abelian hereditary $C^*$-subalgebra, so does $B$ (by Remark \ref{rem:open-hered-ideal}(b) and Proposition \ref{prop:mor-contains}(a)). \end{prf}
+Let $B\subseteq A$ be a non-zero hereditary $C^*$-subalgebra and $J\subseteq A$ be the closed ideal generated by $B$ (which is strongly Morita equivalent to $B$; see Remark \ref{rem:open-hered-ideal}(b)).
+As $J$ contains a non-zero abelian hereditary $C^*$-subalgebra, so does $B$ (by Proposition \ref{prop:mor-contains}(a)). \end{prf}

 The following result follows from Proposition \ref{prop:mor-contains}(b) and the argument of Theorem \ref{thm:morita-types}.

 \begin{cor} (a) $A$ is $C^*$-semi-finite if and only if any non-zero closed ideal of $A$ contains a non-zero $C^*$-finite hereditary $C^*$-subalgebra.